Measurement of the Capillary Length for the Dendritic Growth of Ammonium Chloride: Introduction

 For a few simple pure materials, such as helium \cite{Rolley1994} or xenon \cite{Bilgram1993}, it is possible to measure the materials constants in Eq.~\ref{eqn:d0:therm} directly and thus determine $d_0$.
 More commonly, however, $d_0$ must be determined from measurements of the solid-liquid interface shape under well-controlled experimental conditions.

 For pure materials, or for dilute solutions, Schaefer, Glicksman, and Ayers \cite{Schaefer1975} showed how to use measurements of the curvature of the solid-liquid interface near a grain boundary to determine $d_0$, and applied the technique to succinonitrile.
-Glicksman and Singh \cite{Glicksman1989} applied the same technique to pivalic acid.
+Singh and Glicksman \cite{Singh1989} applied the same technique to pivalic acid.
 Similar measurements have been made for xenon \cite{Stalder2003} and pyrene \cite{akbulut:123505}.
 Luo, Strachan, and Swift~\cite{Luo2005} developed a method to use the maximum supercooling obtainable for a pure system to determine the solid-liquid interfacial energy, and applied it to the ice-water system.

-For growth from solution, Dougherty and Gollub \cite{Dougherty1988} modeled the shrinking of a nearly spherical crystal of ammonium bromide. \citet{Tanaka1992} and \citet{Sawada1995} applied the same technique to ammonium chloride.
+For growth from solution, Dougherty and Gollub \cite{Dougherty1988} modeled the shrinking of a nearly spherical crystal of ammonium bromide.
+Tanaka and Sano \cite{Tanaka1992} and Sawada \textit{et al.}\ \cite{Sawada1995} applied the same technique to ammonium chloride.
 Gomes, Falc\~ao, and Mesquita \cite{Gomes2001} used the instability of a cellular interface to measure the capillary length for a nematic-isotropic interface in liquid crystals.